francoisjacquet/rosariosis/INSTALL.md

 - `$AssignmentsFilesPath` path to student assignments files
 - `$FS_IconsPath` path to food service icons
 - `$LocalePath` path were the language packs are stored.
 You need to restart Apache at each change in this directory.
-- `$Timezone` sets the default time zone used by all date/time functions.
+- `$Timezone` sets the default time zone used by date/time functions.
 See [List of Supported Timezones](http://php.net/manual/en/timezones.php).

   [Debug mode: add the following line to activate]
 - `define( 'ROSARIO_DEBUG', true );`